Comparison of American and British English: Words and phrases with different meanings

-Similarly, the word "hockey" in BrE refers to field hockey and in AmE, "hockey" means ice hockey.
+Similarly, the word "hockey" in BrE often refers to field hockey and in AmE, "hockey" usually means ice hockey.

 Words with completely different meanings are relatively few; most of the time there are either (1) words with one or more shared meanings and one or more meanings unique to one variety (for example, bathroom and toilet) or (2) words the meanings of which are actually common to both BrE and AmE but that show differences in frequency, connotation or denotation (for example, smart, clever, mad).

 Some differences in usage and meaning can cause confusion or embarrassment.
-For example, the word fanny is a slang word for vulva in BrE but means buttocks in AmE—the AmE phrase fanny pack is bum bag in BrE.
-In AmE the word pissed means being annoyed whereas in BrE it is a coarse word for being drunk (in both varieties, pissed off means irritated).
+For example, the word fanny is a slang word for vulva in BrE but means buttocks in AmE, hence the AmE phrase fanny pack is bum bag in BrE.
+In AmE the word pissed means being annoyed or angry whereas in BrE it is a coarse word for being drunk (in both varieties, pissed off means irritated).

-Similarly, in AmE the word pants is the common word for the BrE trousers and knickers refers to a variety of half-length trousers (though most AmE users would use the term "shorts" rather than knickers), while the majority of BrE speakers would understand pants to mean underpants and knickers to mean female underpants.
+Similarly, in AmE the word pants is the common word for the BrE trousers and (in AmE) knickers refers to a variety of half-length trousers (though most AmE users would use the term "shorts" rather than knickers), while the majority of BrE speakers would understand pants to mean underpants and knickers to mean female underpants.

 Sometimes the confusion is more subtle.
 In AmE the word quite used as a qualifier is generally a reinforcement, though it is somewhat uncommon in actual colloquial American use today and carries an air of formality: for example, "I'm quite hungry" is a very polite way to say "I'm very hungry".
 In BrE quite (which is much more common in conversation) may have this meaning, as in "quite right" or "quite mad", but it more commonly means "somewhat", so that in BrE "I'm quite hungry" can mean "I'm somewhat hungry".
 This divergence of use can lead to misunderstanding.